England | Scotland | Wales | Northern Ireland | Ireland

 Welcome to our two new Partners joining the surgery.

 Dr Catriona Reid and Dr Thomas Holyoake.
 Dr Reid joined us on 7th September.
 Dr Holyoake joined us on 4th October.

 IMPORTANT CORONAVIRUS UPDATE: See Covid-19 Help and InformationAll patients attending the surgery are asked to wear a face covering (mask, scarf etc. which covers nose and mouth).
 We are grateful for your continued understanding.
 Click here for more information on COVID-19

 Following the ban on fax machines by the Health and Social Care Secretary, Matt Hancock, our fax machine has now been turned off.
 We will update our headed notepaper and compliments slips but please note we can no longer send or receive faxes.

 Our nurses run clinics morning and afternoon.
 They carry out blood pressure measurement, immunisations for children and travel, ear-syringing, dressings and a host of other services.
 The receptionist will provide details if required.

 The HCA takes routine blood samples for testing and does blood pressure measurements at the Phlebotomy clinic every morning.

-The samples are sent to the hospital laboratory at 12.30 and 16.00 each day and so the appointments will be made to coincide with those collections.
+The samples are sent to the hospital laboratory at 12.30 and 16.00 each day.
+Appointments will be made to coincide with these collection times.